 Every year in British Columbia, around 1000 bears are destroyed due to Bear-Human Conflicts!

-Bears are naturally afraid of humans.
+Bears are naturally shy of humans.
 But garbage, bird feeders and tree fruits can bring bears near your home and family.
-Once a bear becomes used to human food sources the bear may need to be destroyed.
-Bear Aware behaviour reduces the number of bears coming into our neighbourhoods; keeping bears and our communities safer.
+Once a bear becomes used to human food sources, the bear may then seek unnatural food sources and be destroyed.
+Bear Aware behaviour reduces the number of bears coming into our neighbourhoods; keeping wildlife wlld and communities safe.

 - BEAR SMART Website

 - Bears on Your Property - Brochure for Agricultural Growers (also available in PUNJABI)

 - Bear-Resistant Containers - Residential and Commercial Garbage Bins (contact RDOS for rental options)

 - Build Your Own Bear-Resistant Garbage Enclosure (courtesy Living With Wildlife Foundation)